wWw – To access the Speakers’ Corner Lichfield Blog, please click here.

 It was considered one of the best of the many events which have taken place at the Speakers’ Corner with a good crowd in attendance and a lively debate between candidates and the public.

-It is hoped that the winning candidate, Conservative Matthew Ellis (pictured right), will agree to attend again in twelve months’ time to submit the record of his first year in office to public examination.
+To his credit, the winning candidate, Conservative Matthew Ellis (pictured right) has attended regularly since to submit his record in office to public examination.